modxorg/Docs/en/extending-modx/tutorials/developing-an-extra/part-2.md

 So I have figured out that this $objectType is not required to let the processors work properly.
 When you leave that, MODX falls back on "object" so you will have $scriptProperties\['object'\] in your plugin, instead of many different type names.

+## Note

-_Note: saves about 30 bytes disk space per processor :-)_
+Saves about 30 bytes disk space per processor :-)